-Note the following guidelines about Spinnaker storage and caching:
+Note the following guidelines about storage and caching:

 - S3 buckets should be set up with cross-region replication turned on.
-See Replication.
+See Replication in the AWS documentation.

-- Redis - Each service should be configured to use it’s own Redis.
-With Spinnaker services configured to use a relational database or S3 as a permanent backing store Redis is now used for caching.
+- Redis - Each service should be configured to use its own Redis.
+With Armory services configured to use a relational database or S3 as a permanent backing store Redis is now used for caching.
 For disaster recovery purposes it is no longer required that Redis is recoverable.
 A couple things to note are:

 - Gate - Users will need to login again

 - Fiat - Will need to sync user permissions and warmup

 - Rosco - Will lose bake logs

 - Igor - Will lose last executed Jenkins job cursor

 Keep the following guidelines in mind when configuring Kubernetes.

 - The Kubernetes control plane should be configured to use multiple availability zones in order to handle availability zone failure.
 For EKS clusters they are available across availability zones by default.